MihailTanev/NetFlow/README.md

 - Download Visual Studio 2017 or higher
 - Configure the connection string in appsettings.json file with the correct SQL Server instance
-- Build the solution by pressing "Ctrl + F5"
+- Build the solution "Ctrl + F5"
-- The back-office can be accessed via Admin Panel using the pre-created account : username: Administrator, password: admin123
+- The back-office can be accessed via Admin Panel using the pre-created account : username: Administrator, password: admin123;
+Publisher,publisher123; Student,student123; Teacher,teacher123

 ## DevOps pipeline